firstdraft/guides/crud-with-ruby.md

 >       remove_column :instructors, :last_name
 >     end

-> Then execute the instructions with `rake db:migrate`.
+> Then execute the instructions with `rails db:migrate`.

 > If your database gets into a weird state (usually caused by deleting old migration files), your ultimate last resort is

->     rake db:drop
+>     rails db:drop

 > This will destroy your entire database and all the data within it.
 Then, you can re-run all your migrations from scratch after fixing them to be however you like.